GeiselSoftware/KGM-docs/source-docs/kgm-userguide.md

 ### NorthWind

 [NorthWind](https://en.wikiversity.org/wiki/Database_Examples/Northwind) is sample SQL database.
 We will convert to RDF and then load into KGM-controlled Fuseki server.
+See also [Neo4J northwind example at github](https://github.com/neo4j-graph-examples/northwind/tree/main)

 data file locations: